Fismes: Modern Era

 From Louis XIII to Charles X almost all the future Kings of France passed through Fismes which was their last stop on the way to their coronation at the Cathedral of Reims.
 The Coronation of Charles X was the final time this happened as the July Revolution brought an end to the traditional coronation ceremony.

-In 1646, Louis II de Bourbon acquired the manorial rights to Fismes and bestowed them on César de Costentin de Tourville for his good services to the King.
+In 1646, Louis, Grand Condé acquired the manorial rights to Fismes and bestowed them on César de Costentin de Tourville for his good services to the King.
 In 1647, the land was passed on to the eldest son of Cesar, François-Cesar.

 During the Fronde, the ramparts of the city and the chateau were completely destroyed.

 After the revolution, a time of much inner conflict among the people of Fismes, Napoleon came to Fismes in order to sign two important declarations.
 Following Napoleon and the French Revolution, 30,000 Prussians arrived in Fismes and, once again, plundered the village.

 Memorial Bridge for the 28th Infantry Division (United States).

 In the 19th century, France experienced the rapidly expanding industrial revolution.
 Sugar beet, porcelain of Fismes (which was rare and expensive), the foundry, the railway, hat making, tanneries and mills mark the advancements of the region and the economic history of this century.

 The 20th century began in worse conditions than the preceding finished.
 Fismes was greatly affected by the First World War.
 The Germans invaded the city, then remained on the Chemin des Dames before they completely demolished the city in 1918.

 Fismes attempted to reconstruct itself slowly.
 Unfortunately, due to its position as a railway town through which passed trains filled with deportees being sent to Germany, the city suffered during the course of the Second World War.
 14 residents of Fismes, who were seized for acts of resistance, died in Nazi concentration camps.
 Among them was the mayor of Fismes, Doctor Genillon.